storelocatorjs/storelocator/docs/features.md

 Storelocator integrate its own geolocation button `.storelocator-geolocButton` to trigger a geolocation request.

 !!! warning
-    Geolocation need SSL certificat with `https` on Google Chrome and somes others recents browsers.<br />More information <a href="https://developers.google.com/web/updates/2016/04/geolocation-on-secure-contexts-only" title="HTML5 Geolocation API">here</a>.
+    Geolocation need SSL certificat with `https` on Google Chrome and somes others recents browsers.
+Documentation is available on [Google Developers](https://developers.google.com/web/updates/2016/04/geolocation-on-secure-contexts-only).

 ### Filters

 The storelocator can be used with or without filters.
-Filters let you filter store by categories.
+Filters let you filter stores by categories.
 Store categories can be unlimited but **must be unique** for each marker.
 Identifie them by a unique ID in the JSON key `categories` as string format.

-### Fetch requests

-All search requests use the fetch API to communicate with the Node.js server.
-Datas are transmitted by JSON format.

-### Markers
+### Marker styles

 Marker have a default style, the same as on Google Maps.
 Storelocator has an option to easily customized the style of the marker with a SVG.